Developer guide⚓︎

 can be run on Colab without users needing to install anything (see

-).
-This should be done using the jupytext
+docs/examples/README.md).
+This should be done using the jupytext plug-in (with

 Bibliography⚓︎